-Dr. Okezie and Dr. Carter review your list of symptoms and your medical history to determine the cause of your pain.
+Dr. Carter reviews your list of symptoms and your medical history to determine the cause of your pain.
 If they suspect you have a pinched nerve, the doctors may perform additional nerve studies, which send small currents of electricity into the nerve to determine if there’s existing damage.

 Imaging tests, including an ultrasound and MRI, can also rule out other conditions and confirm a pinched nerve diagnosis.

-If rest and physical therapy aren’t enough to relieve pressure on your nerve, Dr. Carter and Dr. Okezie may recommend nerve blocks that contain anesthetic medicines.
+If rest and physical therapy aren’t enough to relieve pressure on your nerve, Dr. Carter may recommend nerve blocks that contain anesthetic medicines.
 This treatment provides fast pain relief to help you regain your mobility.

 Epidural steroid injections can also address pain quickly.
 These injections contain a combination of anesthetic medicines and steroids, which are effective in reducing inflammation that may put additional pressure on an affected nerve.